Common vs. Preferred Stock Structures and Rights

 Tax Treatment

-Both common and preferred dividends from US corporations typically qualify for preferential tax rates (0%, 15%, or 20% depending on income) rather than ordinary income rates.
-However:
+Both common and preferred dividends from US corporations typically qualify for preferential tax rates (0%, 15%, or 20% depending on income).
+However, trust-preferred and hybrid securities may pay interest taxed as ordinary income, REIT preferred dividends are often partially non-qualified, and foreign preferred may not qualify for preferential rates.

 Common Mistakes with Preferred Stock